 Growing up milks claim to fill the gaps in your child’s diet – but the gaps simply shouldn’t exist if they’re eating a balanced diet.
 Parents would be better off concentrating on helping their little ones to develop healthier eating habits.
 A child’s nutritional requirements should be satisfied from eating a varied diet without special additional “milks” past the age of 12 months.

 If you are at all concerned that your child’s diet is inadequate, it’s always best to seek the advice of a nutritional expert or a health professional.
-Rather than seeking artificial substitutes, an expert can educate you on how to create a well-balanced, nutritious diet for your child.
+Rather than seeking the best follow-on formula, an expert can educate you on how to create a well-balanced, nutritious diet for your child.

-What does the latest research say?
+What does the latest research on follow-up formula and growing up formula milk say?

-Follow-up formula or Growing up milk is unnecessary past the age of 12 months, as a child should be past the weaning stage and be able to meet the nutritional requirement through daily food intake.
+Follow-up formula or growing up milk is unnecessary past the age of 12 months, as a child should be past the weaning stage and be able to meet the nutritional requirement through daily food intake.